jharwell/libra/docs/src/cookbook/analysis.rst

          cmake --preset analyze
          cmake --build --preset analyze --target analyze

+For the full list of per-tool and per-category targets, see :ref:`reference/targets`.

 Only tools found on ``PATH`` are run.
 If ``cppcheck`` is not installed, ``analyze-cppcheck`` does not exist and is silently skipped by the umbrella ``analyze`` target.
 Run ``clibra info`` or